mircea-pavel-anton/mirceanton.com/content/posts/2022-11-28-devember-2022/index.md

 ---
-title: PiPDU Project Overview
+title: Devember 2022 Project Overview
-description: "Devember DevLog #0: piPDU"
-slug: devember-2022-introduction
+description: In this blog post, I am making my pledge to follow the Devember coding challenge and going over the project I have planned out.

 series: [ Devember 2022 ]
 series_order: 0